 Do the chop-and-drop about two to three weeks before you want to plant in the same spot.
 When your new seedlings are ready, you can just push the mulch aside to transplant.

 Remember!
 Using fava bean plants as “free fertilizer” doesn’t mean you can skip fertilizer completely.
-But you may only need half as much nitrogen in an average season.
+But you may only need half as much nitrogen in an average season for heavy-feeding plants.

 Live in a mild climate?
 Fava beans can be sown year-round in areas with Mediterranean-like weather (such as the California coast) where winters are warmer and summers typically don’t go above 75°F. (Between May and August, it’s best if your fava crop has some morning fog or afternoon shade.)